patrickkunka/mixitup/docs/mixitup.Config.md

-A group of properties relating to the initial state of the mixer on load (instantiation).
+A group of properties defining the initial state of the mixer on load (instantiation).